 When you buy an individual policy, you own it for as long as you pay the premium.
 Plus, the amount you pay is generally locked in.
 It will not change unless you opt for more coverage.

 Individual plans are also portable.
-You don’t lose coverage by changing jobs, losing your employment, or cancelling a group membership.
+You don’t lose coverage by changing jobs, losing your employment, or canceling a group membership.

-A group plan may not provide enough in benefits
+A group plan may not provide enough benefits

 In general, group disability policies replace about 60 percent of your income.
 Group plans may also place a cap on benefits.
 That means if you earn a higher income, your disability benefits may cover much less than 60 percent of your income.